-Varicella All children born on and after January 1, 1997, shall be required to have children.
+A complete series of 3 doses of hepatitis B vaccine is required for all children.
 However, the FDA has approved a 2-dose schedule ONLY for adolescents 11-15 years of age AND ONLY when the Merck Brand (RECOMBIVAX HB) Adult Formulation Hepatitis B Vaccine is used.
 If the 2-dose schedule is used for adolescents 11-15 years of age it must be clearly documented on the school form.